 Text message spam depends on the app.
-Short Message Service (SMS) on our phones by a wireless carrier is an app.
+Short Message Service (SMS) on your phones by a wireless carrier is an app.
 Unwanted messages indiscriminately sent for business are spam on it.
 In other words, robo texts.

 Any unwanted message on a chat app can be considered spam.
 Moreover, a person contacting you when you don’t want them to.
 Often, with some commercial intent is unwanted too.

-We can put a stop to it.
+You can put a stop to it.
 Use in app tools.
 Depends on the type of phone you are using and the app.
 In the United States forward spam to 7762.
 Works for major Mobile Network Operators.

 What Spam Transcript

 Understand the meaning of unwanted messages.
 Report text spam and use email filters appropriately.

 Spam is an unwanted message we get it on Facebook messenger, in email, or in texts.

 Messenger spam can come from anyone depending on your settings.
 Email spam can happen from giving out or posting your electronic mail address.
 Similarly texts may be the result of sharing your phone number or posting it online.